 The First Step to Cleaner Air

-Without a furnace filter, also known as an air filter, your HVAC unit would accumulate a lot more dust and break down much more frequently.
+Without AC & furnace filters, also known as an air filters, your HVAC unit would accumulate a lot more dust and break down much more frequently.
 Your home would also have more dust floating in the air, potentially triggering allergies and asthma.
 The filter needs to be replaced every so often so that your system isn’t struggling to pull air in and out through a blanket of dust.

 Garner can guide you through the task of getting new furnace filters in the Hays County area.